hundalrs/recognition_app/README.md

 * 4:00pm - Start Researching
 * 9:30pm - Create repo for project and setup boilerplate with create-react-app
-* 2:00am - have basic frontend up
+* 2:00am - Have basic frontend up

 ### June 13, 2018